howdyai/botkit-starter-facebook/readme.md

 `node .`

 Facebook requires your application be available at an SSL-enabled endpoint.
 To expose an endpoint during development, we recommend using [localtunnel.me](http://localtunnel.me) or [ngrok](http://ngrok.io), either of which can be used to temporarily expose your bot to Facebook.
-Both Glitch and Heroku deployments will provide this to your automatically.
+Both Glitch and Heroku deployments will provide this to you automatically.

 Once stable and published to the real internet, use nginx or another web server to provide an SSL-powered front end to your bot application.